-- To keep your sewer hose from Freezing, don’t hook it up in the first place.
+- To keep your sewer hose from Freezing or rv sewer hose protection, don’t hook it up in the first place.
 You just have to close off your tanks once the tank gets full hook up the hose and then empty them out after emptying the tank and restoring your sewer line away so that it does not freeze.

 - The heated tape is a cable that is attached to the sewer line and plugged in an electrical socket that keeps the sewer line from freezing.